Angry and Young, Almeida Theatre

 Both Look Back in Anger and Roots are semi-autobiographical: Osborne was describing his failed marriage to actor Pamela Lane, who was more successful than him, and Wesker based Beatie on his wife Doreen Bicker, who he nicknamed “Dusty”.
 But beyond the details of the dramas’ personal relationships, which today still come across as intense and alive, the plays also share ideas that likewise are still relevant: both are about masculinity as domination, femininity as self-denial, both are about sex, both are about death, both are about class, both mention nuclear weapons, both view commercialised mass culture with anxiety, both advocate in favour of working people and against the ruling class.
 At several moments you can feel today’s Almeida audience nod in agreement.

 This mini-season’s directors — Atri Banerjee for Look Back in Anger and Diyan Zora for Roots — have agreed to use a bare circular crimson stage, designed by Naomi Dawson, plus a handful of props, and with Tomás Palmer’s costumes suggesting present casual wear as well as that of the past.
 This removes the action from the world of period drama and foregrounds the writing, which often seems thrillingly contemporary in both its putdowns (such as “bitch”) and its moments of yearning lyricism (Beatie as well as Jimmy longs for a better future).
-Banerjee has trimmed the text slightly (cutting out the references to “some dirty old Arab” and some of the gay references) and his Helena refrains from kissing Jimmy after she slaps his face.
+Banerjee has trimmed the text slightly (cutting out the mention of “some dirty old Arab” and a few of the gay references) and his Helena refrains from kissing Jimmy after slapping his face.

 Still, the casting is excellent: Billy Howle as the working-class, university-educated Jimmy is an exciting stage presence, whose range confidently spans provocation, exasperation, rage, and moments of thoughtfulness, pain and tenderness.
 Opposite him is Ellora Torchia’s upper-class Alison, who could have made more of her silent antagonism in the first act but gradually finds both the necessary depth of intensity and the necessary despair.
 Because of the actor’s South-Asian heritage, the dialogue’s lines about India and nostalgia for imperialism (which Jimmy and Alison’s father to some extent share) come across more powerfully than ever.
 At another moment, when Banerjee has Helena enter early to overhear Jimmy compare her unfavourably to Cliff, is very effective.